Vasusamp/Mac_Learning/README.md

 Prepare data for models : out of 31 variables, seven were removed and with 24 variables now the data is ready for model building.

-Spliting the data train and test : 70% data was used as training data and the remaining 30% was used as trest data.
+Spliting the data train and test : 70% data was used as training data and the remaining 30% was used as test data.

-Classifiers : First attempted to build model using Random Forest Classifier.
+Classifiers : At First, attempted to build model using Random Forest Classifier.
+The